pyrustic/jinbase/README.md

 For convenience, all Jinbase-related tables are prefixed with `jinbase_`, allowing the user to define their own tables and interact with them as they would with a regular SQLite database.

-Thanks to its multi-model coexistence capability, Jinbase can be used to open existing SQLite databases to add four useful data models (key-value, depot, queue, and stack).
+Thanks to its multi-model coexistence capability, Jinbase can be used to open legacy SQLite databases to add four useful data models (key-value, depot, queue, and stack).

 All this makes Jinbase relevant from prototype to production stages of software development of various sizes and scopes.